POLARIS Case Study - France

-As a result of the pre-well modelling, the POLARIS BHA was selected for the operation, making it the first CTD BHA of its size to be deployed in Europe.
+From the pre-well modelling, the POLARIS™ BHA was selected for the operation, making it the first CTD BHA of its size to be deployed in Europe.

-The magnetically-steered tool configuration developed by AnTech specifically for this project enabled uninterrupted fluid circulation, thus avoiding downtime that would otherwise be required to allow stable flow conditions to be re-established after stopping and then re-commencing circulation.
-Owing to the fact that it typically takes a long time to re-gain equilibrium with multi-phase flow, this reduction in downtime offers significant time and cost savings.
-Magnetic measurement also eliminated the need to stop pumping in order to take a survey (which would be required by a gyro steered or drill pipe conveyed tool), therefore providing constant directional survey data.
-This real-time feedback provided the high level of accuracy required to reduce the risk of dropping below the narrow target formation when performing the open-hole side-track in the already horizontal wellbore.
-The results demonstrate that AnTech’s POLARIS tool is suitable for drilling directionally, whilst maintaining sufficient two-phase flow for effective hole cleaning.
+The magnetically-steered tool configuration developed by AnTech specifically for this project enabled uninterrupted fluid circulation.
+Something that would not have been possible with the gyro steered configuration which requires the pumps to be off.
+Any stoppages were to be avoided because of the downtime that would be caused by having to wait for stable flow conditions to be re-established after stopping and then re-commencing circulation.
+It typically takes a long time to regain equilibrium with multi-phase flow.
+The real-time feedback provided the high level of accuracy required to reduce the risk of dropping below the narrow target formation when performing the open-hole side-track in the already horizontal wellbore.
+The results demonstrate that AnTech’s POLARIS™ tool is suitable for drilling directionally, whilst maintaining sufficient two-phase flow for effective hole cleaning.

 The project was completed in collaboration with two other partners to provide the complete service package for the operator.
 AnTech successfully drilled, to target, a 438m lateral within the required window at speeds up to five times the rate at which the original lateral was drilled in overbalanced conditions.
 The well was kept fully contained at all times and there were no HSE incidents during any stage of the operation.

 The Future of Directional CTD Applications